Marté Szirmay: Career

 After graduating from Elam, Szirmay won the Smirnoff Sculpture Award (1969) for a monumental outdoor piece rendered in curved, polished aluminium in the busy centre of Newmarket, Auckland.
 This work was fabricated to her instructions by Roskill Sheet Metal Works.
 This work represented a radical move for public art in Auckland, and it was the first large abstract work to be commissioned for the city.
 The brutalist look and feel and utilitarian construction was designed to remind passersby of the industrial history of Newmarket and the highly reflective surfaces were intended to mirror the hustle and bustle of the surrounding streets.
 It is located beside Lumsden Green, close to the Khyber Pass Road–Broadway intersection at Newmarket, counterpoised with Virginia King's Sliver across the pedestrian crossing.
 For nearly ten years, Szirmay continued to work with metal as her preferred medium.

 Following the Smirnoff Sculpture, Szirmay carried out a series of public commissions for institutions and corporations, most of these in aluminium or stainless steel.
-These included works for the University of Auckland's medical school, and a work for the Otago Medical School, both in 1975.
+These included works for the University of Auckland's medical school, and a work for the University of Otago Medical School, both in 1975.
 One of Szirmay's most ambitious public commissions was in 1987 for the Chase Plaza, Auckland.
 The work, featuring running water and steel construction, was unfortunately dismantled when the Chase Corporation went bust during the stock market crash of the late 1980s.